Chloe-JieningYang/CliniQ/README.md

 # CliniQ

-Medical Q&A LLM Fine-tuning Project - Using LoRA to fine-tune Llama-3.2-1B model
+Medical Q&A LLM Fine-tuning Project - Using LoRA to fine-tune Llama model

 ## Project Overview